Maltose: structure, function, digestion, and intolerance

 During seed germination, endospermic starch is hydrolyzed by amylases to maltose and glucose, which concur to support, along with other hydrolysis products, the growth of the germinating seedlings.
 Even the production of alcoholic beverages made by the fermentation of cereals, of foods with a high maltose content, such as glucose and maltose syrups, or bread making exploit amylase action on starch for the release of the disaccharide.

-In pastry, it is used both as a sweetener and stabilizer for icings, of which it does not increase sweetness as much as would sucrose.
+In pastry making it is used both as a sweetener and stabilizer for icings, of which it does not increase the sweetness as sucrose would.
+Furthermore, being able to inhibit the retrogradation of starch, it can prolong its shelf life.[16]
+For these reasons, maltose can be classified as preservatives, stabilizers or sweeteners for food use.

 Outside the food industry, it is used, for example, as a stabilizer for immunoglobulins.